Euro zone yields nudge higher as inflation takes centre stage

 "People will have to see what effect that that tightening has on growth going forward in due course," Daiwa's Scicluna said.

-Around the periphery, Italian 10-year yields IT10YT=RR rose 3 bps to 4.252%, bringing their premium to Bunds to 184 bps.
+Around the periphery, Italian 10-year yields IT10YT=RR eased 2 bps to 4.199%, bringing their premium to Bunds to 181.4 bps.
 That spread was around 172 bps at the start of the month, highlighting how far German debt yields have dropped relative to others these past few weeks.

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1;))